A Responsible Retailer

 Our policy requires that all Iceland brand packaging is minimal.
 Our suppliers are encouraged to reduce the weight and size of packaging as far as possible, while ensuring that the product is not damaged in transit and is able to retain its full shelf life.
 The longer shelf life of frozen food, and the fact that it is stored in the freezer until used, means that it creates less waste packaging than fresh and chilled products.

 Each of our four distribution depots is set up to maximise the opportunities for recycling, and each has a recycle centre specifically set up for this purpose.
-All outer shrinkwrap is collected from each pallet delivered to Iceland by our suppliers, and collated for recycling.
-There is also a back haul system in operation to ensure that all outer cardboard cases are returned from our stores to the distribution centres, where they are collated for recycling.
+There is also a back haul system in operation to ensure that all outer cardboard cases and plastic shrink-wrap are returned from our stores to be collated with card and plastic from the distribution centres, for recycling.

 At our head office we collect and recycle paper, cardboard and printer toner cartridges; shrinkwrap and cardboard from our test kitchen; and cans and polybottles from our staff restaurant.